 The Ultimate End:

+In the field of ethics Aristotle has the credit of presenting the first comprehensive theory of morals he has given a definite answer to the Socratic question about the nature of highest good.
+This good, according to Socrates, is self-realization.
+All human actions have some end to fulfill.
+This end is temporary or ultra means to some higher end till ultimately we reach the supreme end ultimate good.
 It is this highest good for which everything else is a means in function highest good is the complete and habitual exercise of the human according to Aristotle has called it Endaemonia, which means happiness.
 Pleasure ‘Panies virtuous activity and highest good results in happiness

 Nature of Virtue: